Legal Translation Services for Insurance Claims Adjusters

 We’ve blogged about the importance of legal translation services for liability release forms.
-Are you a licensed insurance agent or insurance carrier that provides a vast array of insurance products to your customers?
+Are you an insurance claims adjuster, licensed insurance agent or insurance carrier that provides a vast array of insurance products to your customers?
 Do you serve a population where English may not be the first language of some of your foreign-born customers?
 If your answer to those questions is “yes,” please read on.

 Even native English speakers find some difficulty reading and understanding all of the terms in a lengthy insurance policy.
 So, it is understandable that dense, technical terminology may likely be incomprehensible to a non-English speaker, or someone who has only a slight grasp on the English language.